theshubzworld/ComfyUI-TogetherVision/README.md

 | Top K | Top K sampling | 50 | 1 - 100 |
 | Repetition Penalty | Prevents repetition | 1.0 | 0.0 - 2.0 |

+## Image Resolution Limits

+The node automatically handles high-resolution images:
+- Images larger than 2048x2048 pixels will be automatically resized
+- Aspect ratio is preserved during resizing
+- High-quality LANCZOS resampling is used

+For best results:
+1. Keep image dimensions under 2048 pixels
+2. Use ComfyUI's built-in resize nodes before this node
+3. For very large images, consider splitting them into sections

 ## Rate Limits

-- Free Model (Llama-Vision-Free):
+### Free Model (Llama-Vision-Free)
-  - Limited requests per hour
+- Limited to approximately 100 requests per day
-  - Consider using the paid version for higher limits
-- Paid Model:
+- Rate limit resets every 24 hours
+- Hourly limits may apply (typically 20-30 requests per hour)

+### Paid Model (Llama-3.2-11B-Vision)
-  - Higher rate limits
+- Higher rate limits based on your Together AI subscription
-  - Better performance
+- Better performance and reliability
+- Priority API access

+### Handling Rate Limits
+When you hit a rate limit:
+1. Wait for the specified time (usually 1 hour for hourly limits)
+2. Switch to a different Together AI account
+3. Upgrade to the paid model for higher limits
+4. Consider batching your requests during off-peak hours

+### Tips to Avoid Rate Limits
+1. Cache results for repeated images
+2. Use the paid model for production workloads
+3. Monitor your API usage through Together AI dashboard
+4. Space out your requests when possible

 ## Error Handling